In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 layout/ directory so that it applies to all device configurations.
 Once you have a

-default layout, you can create variations of that layout for specific device configurations (such as
+default layout, you can create layout variations for specific device

 There are a few different ways to create a new layout, depending on your Project window view, but the following procedure is accessible from any view: